What’s going on at the library? We have plenty of programs for children, teens, and adults!

 Babytime poster

-Our next Babytime session begins May 6th and runs through June 10th on Tuesdays at 1:30pm.
+Our summer Babytime session begins July 8th and runs through August 5th on Tuesdays at 1:30pm.
 Babytime is perfect for little ones aged 0-12 months and a caregiver or parent.
 These sessions are drop ins only and it can fill up quickly!
 Please bring a blanket for baby to rest on during the session as we’ll be doing lots of songs and activities on the carpet.
 You don’t even need a library card to attend!

 Babytime is open to everyone, even if you’d only like to come to one or two sessions.
 The new drop in format has been working well, but make sure to get here early–we can only accommodate the first 15 babies and parents.
 Once the room is full, we will put a notice on our door to let parents know they should try again next week and we’ll have a fun resource pack to take home.
 We’d appreciate limiting attendance to two adults plus baby, please, to allow space for everyone.